conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

     extraEnvVarsCM: "extra-platform-config"
     extraEnvVarsSecret: "extra-platform-secret"
 ```
-All extra environment variables will be concatenated and set on Platform `Deployment`.
-Secrets will not be read and only references are forwarded to Platform `Deployment`.
+All extra environment variables will be concatenated and set on Conduktor Controller `Deployment`.
+Secrets will not be read and only references are forwarded to Conduktor Controller `Deployment`.

 #### Secrets